Analysis of the Self Projected Matching Pursuit Algorithm: Introduction

 \section{Introduction}

-The process by which a signal is transformed, in order to significantly reduce its dimensionality, is refereed to as sparse representation of the signal.
-For the class of signals known as compressible, such as images and audio signals, this process can be realized without much loss of information content.
-The degree of the achieved sparsity depends on the suitability of the transformation for representing the particular signal.
+Sparse representation refers to the process by which a signal is transformed in order to reduce its dimensionality.
 Traditional methods implement the transformation using fast orthogonal transforms.
-However, much higher levels of sparsity are attained, in many cases, if the transformation is carried out using a large redundant set called a `dictionary'.
-The gain comes at expenses of increment in complexity.
-However, advances in computational facilities, including multiprocessors for personal computers, have encouraged the developments of techniques for signal representation using dictionaries.
-For the most part these techniques comprise strategies based on minimization of the $l_1$-norm \cite{CDS01,DT05,Eld10} and the so-called `greedy strategies'.
+Higher levels of sparsity are attained, in many cases, if the transformation is carried out using a large redundant set called a dictionary.
+For the most part this method is implemented by minimization of the $l_1$-norm \cite{CDS01,DT05,Eld10} and the so-called greedy strategies.
 The latter consist in adaptively constructing a signal representation as a linear superposition of elements taken from the dictionary.
 In this contribution we focus on the analysis of a low memory implementation of a particular method within this category.